South Africa Adventure

 - 2 nights in a centrally located hostel in Johannesburg

-- 1 night in a twin-share pitched tent with shared pool along the Panorama Route
+- 1 night in a twin / double share resort with shared toilets along the Panorama Route

-- 2 nights in a twin-share pitched tent with shared pool in Kruger National Park
+- 2 nights in a twin-share pitched tent with shared toilets in Kruger National Park

 - 1 night in twin/double huts in Hlane National Park